UNC-Libraries/SCTS-Documentation/Accessioning.md

 **Delete the boilerplate instructions!**

-### Acquisition Type (Required by TS)
+### Acquisition Type

 _Maps to: Acquisition Type (Accession Notes tab)_

 Choose from a drop-down list.
 A categorical descriptor for the type of acquisition.
-We typically select _gift, purchase, or transfer._
+We typically select _gift, purchase, or transfer._ Required by TS.

-### Resource Type (Required by TS)
+### Resource Type

 _Maps to: Resource Type (Basic Information tab)_

 Choose from a drop-down list.
 A list of terms for categorizing resources into basic types.
-We typically select _Collection, Papers, or Records._
+We typically select _Collection, Papers, or Records._ Required by TS.

 ### Restrictions Apply?